Nik-Zainal-Group/signature.tools.lib/README.md

 HRDetect BRCAness probability for each sample.
-The following six features should be included in the matrix: 1) proportion of deletions with micro-homology, 2) number of mutations of substitution signature 3, 3) number of mutations of rearrangemet signature 3, 4) number of mutations of rearrangemet signature 5, 5) HRD LOH index, 6) number of mutations of substitution signature 8.
+The following six features should be included in the matrix: 1) proportion of deletions with micro-homology, 2) number of mutations of substitution signature 3, 3) number of mutations of rearrangement signature 3, 4) number of mutations of rearrangement signature 5, 5) HRD LOH index, 6) number of mutations of substitution signature 8.
 - **```plot_HRDLOH_HRDetect_Contributions(...)```**: uses the
 ```HRDetect_pipeline``` output to generate a figure with three plots: